Esri/military-features-data/test/ValidateSymbolsQt/README.md

         * (csh) `source {RuntimeSDKHome}/init_sdk_qt64.csh`
     * For more detailed information on Runtime for Qt setup, see the [ArcGIS Runtime for Qt post-install setup steps](https://developers.arcgis.com/qt/guide/integration-with-qt-creator.htm)
 * Open and build the project `ValidateSymbolsQt`  in Qt Creator
-    * Note: if you using a different version of the Runtime SDK, you may need to edit the .pro file for the project
+    * Note: if you are using a different version of the Runtime SDK, you may need to edit the .pro file for the project
     * Change the line `CONFIG += esri_runtime_qt_10_2_2` to match the version of your Runtime SDK.

 ### Verifying Your Run Configuration